New staff guide to IT resources

 Welcome to the University of Utah!
-This list is meant to provide you with a quick glance at some of the many digital resources you may need as a staff member at the U, and to direct you to answers for any questions you may have.
-Of course it is by no means an exhaustive list, so if you have suggestions for something you think staff should know about, email email@example.com.
+This guide is meant to provide you with a quick glance at some of the many IT resources you may need as a staff member and to direct you to answers for any questions you may have.
+This is by no means an exhaustive list, so if you have suggestions for something you think staff should know about, email email@example.com.

 Campus Information Services (CIS)